SitecorePowerShell/Book/appendix/common/add-itemversion.md

 | Accept Pipeline Input? | false |
 | Accept Wildcard Characters? | false |

 ### -IfExist &lt;ActionIfExists&gt;

-Default vaule is Append Accepts one of 3 pretty self explanatory actions:
+Default value is Append.
+Accepts one of 3 pretty self explanatory actions:

 * Append - \[Default\] if language version exists create a new version with values copied from the original language
 * Skip - if language version exists don't do anything